Altria Group (NYSE:MO) Shares Up 0.5% After Analyst Upgrade

-Other equities analysts also recently issued research reports about the company.
-StockNews.com upgraded Altria Group from a “hold” rating to a “buy” rating in a research report on Saturday.
-Stifel Nicolaus reissued a “buy” rating and issued a $50.00 target price on shares of Altria Group in a research note on Monday, March 25th.
-One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and three have assigned a buy rating to the stock.
-According to data from MarketBeat.com, Altria Group has an average rating of “Hold” and an average target price of $46.90.
+Several other research analysts have also commented on the company.
+Stifel Nicolaus reaffirmed a “buy” rating and set a $50.00 price target on shares of Altria Group in a research report on Monday, March 25th.
+StockNews.com upgraded shares of Altria Group from a “hold” rating to a “buy” rating in a research note on Saturday.
+One analyst has rated the stock with a sell rating, one has assigned a hold rating and three have given a buy rating to the company.
+According to MarketBeat.com, the stock presently has an average rating of “Hold” and a consensus price target of $46.90.

 Altria Group Stock Performance

-Altria Group (NYSE:MO – Get Free Report) last issued its earnings results on Thursday, February 1st.
-The company reported $1.18 earnings per share for the quarter, beating analysts’ consensus estimates of $1.17 by $0.01.
+Altria Group (NYSE:MO – Get Free Report) last posted its quarterly earnings results on Thursday, February 1st.
+The company reported $1.18 EPS for the quarter, beating the consensus estimate of $1.17 by $0.01.
+The business had revenue of $5.02 billion during the quarter, compared to analysts’ expectations of $5.06 billion.
 Altria Group had a negative return on equity of 244.55% and a net margin of 33.21%.
-The firm had revenue of $5.02 billion for the quarter, compared to the consensus estimate of $5.06 billion.
-During the same quarter last year, the business posted $1.18 EPS.
-The company’s revenue was down 1.2% compared to the same quarter last year.
-Equities analysts expect that Altria Group, Inc. will post 5.08 earnings per share for the current fiscal year.
+The company’s quarterly revenue was down 1.2% compared to the same quarter last year.
+During the same period last year, the firm earned $1.18 EPS.
+Research analysts predict that Altria Group, Inc. will post 5.08 earnings per share for the current fiscal year.

 Altria Group Dividend Announcement

-The business also recently announced a quarterly dividend, which will be paid on Tuesday, April 30th.
-Investors of record on Monday, March 25th will be given a dividend of $0.98 per share.
-This represents a $3.92 annualized dividend and a yield of 9.30%.
+The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, April 30th.
+Investors of record on Monday, March 25th will be issued a dividend of $0.98 per share.
 The ex-dividend date is Friday, March 22nd.
-Altria Group’s dividend payout ratio is currently 85.78%.
+This represents a $3.92 annualized dividend and a yield of 9.31%.
+Altria Group’s dividend payout ratio is presently 85.78%.

-Altria Group declared that its Board of Directors has initiated a stock buyback program on Thursday, February 1st that authorizes the company to buyback $1.00 billion in shares.
-This buyback authorization authorizes the company to repurchase up to 1.4% of its shares through open market purchases.
-Shares buyback programs are often an indication that the company’s leadership believes its shares are undervalued.
+Altria Group declared that its Board of Directors has initiated a stock repurchase program on Thursday, February 1st that permits the company to buyback $1.00 billion in shares.
+This buyback authorization permits the company to purchase up to 1.4% of its shares through open market purchases.
+Shares buyback programs are typically an indication that the company’s board believes its stock is undervalued.

 About Altria Group